carolanncan/lambtron.github.io/articles/2014-02-20-sutterbus/index.md

 ## How to use

 Go [here](http://sutterbus.herokuapp.com/) either on your mobile Safari or on a desk top web browser.
 Select the routes and the bus stops that you primarily frequent.
-Hit the button and a unique web page will be generated for you.

-Feel free to save this URL for your future use.
+Hit the button and a unique URL will be generated for you (so you should save this one to your home screen to easily retrieve it in the future).

 ![](https://raw.githubusercontent.com/lambtron/nextbus/master/readme/readme.png)